awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-cluster-tls.md

 ## Properties<a name="aws-properties-msk-cluster-tls-properties"></a>

 `CertificateAuthorityArnList`  <a name="cfn-msk-cluster-tls-certificateauthorityarnlist"></a>
-List of ACM Certificate Authority ARNs\.
+List of AWS Private CA ARNs\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)